luiscarlosjayk/angular-facebook/README.md

 var app = angular.module('app', ['facebook']); // inject facebook module

 app.config(['FacebookProvider', function(FacebookProvider) {
-     // Here you could set your appId throug the setAppId method and then initialize
+     // Here you could set your appId through the setAppId method and then initialize
      // or use the shortcut in the initialize method directly.
      FacebookProvider.init('my-ap-id');
 }])